-DESIGN JUDGING ETICS (0-5) - Does the vehicle look attractive?
-Does it have a high performance ace? ' ' ANICAL DESIGN (0-20) - Do components appear to have been sized properly for the best form follow function?
-Do brackets serve more than one purpose?
-IS DESIGN (0-30) - Does the suspension design consider kinematics, roll center nt or load transfer?
+IOOL - CAR NUMBER - DESIGN JUDGING AESTH appeara IETICS (0-5) - Does the vehicle look attractive?
+Does it have a high performance nce?
+ANICAL DESIGN (0-20) - Do components appear to have been sized properly for the oes form follow function?
+Do brackets serve more than one purpose? placeme SIS DESIGN (0-30) - Does the suspension design consider kinematics, roll center ent or load transfer?
 How was vehicle handling designed for and developed?
-How was stem designed?
+How was ystem designed?
 Was weight distribution and C.G. height optimized?
 FACTURABILITY (0-10) - Can 1000 units per year be economically produced?
-Was sturing and ease of assembly a major consideration?
-CEABILITY (0-15) - Is the engine easy to service or remove?
-Is the suspension easy to ATIVENESS (0-15) - Are any of the components or systems unique? nnovations add to the product's functions?
-NOMICS/INTERIORS/SAFETY (0-20) - Is the vehicle designed to accommodate & with a wide variety of body sizes?
+Was cturing and ease of assembly a major consideration? - SERVI CEABILITY (0-15) - Is the engine easy to service or remove?
+Is the suspension easy to ATIVENESS (0-15) - Are any of the components or systems unique? innovations add to the product's functions? function NOMICS/INTERIORS/SAFETY (0-20) - Is the vehicle designed to accommodate & a with a wide variety of body sizes?
 Are controls and instruments easy to use?
-Does the onsider occupant safety beyond the requirements?
-RTRAIN (0-30) - Does the engine have significant modifications with respect to fuel a, turbocharging, intake or exhaust?
+Does the consider occupant safety beyond the requirements? injection RTRAIN (0-30) - Does the engine have significant modifications with respect to fuel n, turbocharging, intake or exhaust?
 Was the drivetrain well done?
-Were throttle, drive designed well?
-QUALITY (0-5) - Fit and finish, quality of materials, detail work, quality appearance.
-LLANEOUS (0 to -50) - If this is a carry over from last year and did not undergo ant improvements, or if the team does not exhibit a good understanding of the car, then a may be applied. a = DESIGN POINTS (150 points maximum)
+Were throttle, drive s designed well?
+BUILD QUALITY (0-5) - Fit and finish, quality of materials, detail work, quality appearance. significa CLLANEOUS ( 0 to -50 ) - If this is a carry over from last year and did not undergo ant improvements, or if the team does not exhibit a good understanding of the car, then a may be applied.
+TOTAI L = DESIGN POINTS (150 points maximum)